Wermer’s syndrome; Wermer syndrome; MEN1; MEN type 1, multiple endrocrine adenomatosis

-Multiple endocrine neoplasia type 1 is caused by a defect in a gene called ‘the menin’ gene.
-This is found on Chromosome 11.
-Faults or 'spelling mistakes' have been found in over 90% of patients with multiple endocrine neoplasia type 1; however, in some patients and their families with the condition, a menin gene fault cannot be found.
-Some patients do not have a family history of multiple endocrine neoplasia type 1 and are the first person in their family in which the diagnosis is made.
+MEN1 is caused by a defect in a gene called the MEN1 gene.
+This gene is found on Chromosome 11 and its job is to produce the protein menin.
+Faults or 'spelling mistakes' (mutations) in this gene have been found in over 90% of patients with MEN1; however, in some patients and their families with the condition, a gene fault still cannot be found.
+The mutations result in failure to produce the correct menin protein and the loss of the protein allows tumours to develop.
+Not every patient will have a family history of MEN1 as the mutation can arise anew in an individual.

-The three endocrine tumours which constitute multiple endocrine neoplasia type 1 (MEN1) are:
+The three endocrine tumours which constitute MEN1 are:

 Rarely, other functioning pancreatic NETs can occur in MEN1.
 These include:

 Some of the pancreatic tumours in MEN1 are non-functioning (non-functioning pancreatic NETs) and are only found by surveillance imaging.
 Pancreatic NETs in MEN1 are often multiple and can be malignant; they represent the commonest cause of death for patients with MEN1.
 Non-functioning pancreatic NETs are the most common pancreatic NET in MEN1 and probably carry the greatest risk of malignancy.